 Our parent company, WebDevStudios, sent several team members to Salt Lake City to attend the local WordCamp.
 Salt Lake City has a vibrant and active WordPress development community and hosted their biggest WordCamp event in its history with 250 attendees.
 Here is a quick rundown of our team members who were present and accounted for:

 Our COO, Lisa Sabin-Wilson, was asked to keynote the event and gave a presentation titled: Systems For Success.
 This talk provided valuable resources about the different systems designers and developers can put into place for their projects to help them be more efficient, more accountable to their clients and, ultimately, more profitable.
-This talk discussed topics such as contracting, project planning, time tracking and communication tools, much like the systems we have in place here at eWebscapes and WebDevStudios!
+Lisa touched on topics such as contracting, project planning, time tracking and communication tools, much like the systems we have in place here at eWebscapes and WebDevStudios!

-Our Creative Director here at eWebscapes, John Hawkins, spoke about the part your play in your own website security.
+Our Creative Director here at eWebscapes, John Hawkins, spoke about the part you play in your own website security.

 When people think about the security of their website, they think it’s an issue that belongs solely to the IT department.
 False.
 Everybody plays a role.

 In this talk, John demonstrated how every user on the website can help protect themselves and the website.
 He also covered information about passwords, password managers, public wifi, VPN, phishing scams, Facebook scams and more.

 Our team had a GREAT time in Salt Lake City and enjoyed the opportunity to share our knowledge and information about WordPress with the fabulous community there.
 We’ll be back, for sure!